MichaIng/DietPi-Docs/docs/software/hardware_projects.md

 ### Install information

-The data location for InfluxDB is stored/symlinked to the DietPi userdata directory: `/mnt/dietpi_userdata/influxdb`.
+The data location for InfluxDB is stored resp. linked with symbolic links to the DietPi userdata directory: `/mnt/dietpi_userdata/influxdb`.

 ## Grafana - The open platform for beautiful analytics and monitoring